LCAS/DARKO/README.md

 # DARKO

-Lincoln contributes first to the WP in relation to context-aware Human-Robot Spatial Interactions in the H2020 Darko project.
+UoL contribution to WP5 of EU H2020 Darko:

+Tasks:

+Context-aware Human-Robot Spatial Interactions

-Second, Lincoln contributes to WP in relation to causal modeling and inference on the observational data extracted in the context of Human-Robot Interactions
+Causal Modeling and Inference on the observational data extracted within the context of Human-Robot Interactions